The Non-Stop Flight

-Emilie Johnson built her story around a Swedish ship’s Captain - Lars Larson.
+Emilie Johnson built her story around a Swedish ship's Captain - Lars Larson.
 While he is away at sea, a jealous rival kidnaps his pregnant wife, Anna, and they set sail on his ship.
 When Larson returns home, he finds Anna missing and their cottage abandoned.
 He becomes inconsolable, and he turned to a life of crime.
 He becomes the captain of a tramp steamer smuggling illicit cargo to Mexico.
 While sailing in the Pacific, his crew discovers an uncharted island.
 A hermit and a beautiful young woman inhabit the island and are waving a distress flag.
 A desperate seaplane crew are searching for land and catch sight of the same island.
 After some discussion, the captain rescues all the island inhabitants and brings them aboard his ship.
 Once the evacuees are aboard, nefarious circumstances unfold.
 A free-for-all ensues, with the naval men helping to suppress the riot.
 The U.S. Navy arrives, a naval officer charms the young women, and all ends well.

-Film Booking Offices of America released the film on March 28, 1926.